Can you believe I’ve written 100 posts since I started this blog over a year ago?

 I appreciate the irony.

 Or, I would get SO MAD at baby Rucker really quickly.
-One minute I would say, “Stop it, Rucker,” and the next I was staring at him like he was Satan with smoke coming out of my nostrils.
+One minute I would calmly say, “Stop it, Rucker,” and the next I was staring daggers into him like he was Satan.

-Speaking of smoking, I kept having VERY VIVID DREAMS of picking up smoking again.
+I kept having VERY VIVID DREAMS, especially cigarette-smoking dreams.
 Remember?
 I quit a few years ago, and I wrote a post about it.

 If you’ve ever quit smoking, you know that dreams involving you smoking are the WORST.
 They are filled with anxiety and shame and disappointment in oneself.